Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Hessian recovery

-\begin{remark} Since we seek a convex solution \( u \) to the Monge-Ampère problem, it is crucial to ensure that the recovered Hessian remains symmetric positive definite.
+Thanks to \Cref{lemma:apriori}, we know that \( \|\epsilon_h^{n+1}\|_{L^2(\Omega)} = \mathcal{O}(h^2) \), which leads to the estimate $\|D^2 u^{n+1} - D^2_h u_h^{n+1}\|_{L^2(\Omega)} = \mathcal{O}(h^{\alpha})$. \begin{remark} The superconvergence assumption \eqref{eq:hpthe} has been shown to hold for the PPR technique on mildly structured meshes \cite{nagazhang}.
+Furthermore, the numerical study \cite{hessianrecovery} demonstrates that the expected convergence rate \eqref{eq:boundd2u} is also achieved on unstructured frontal meshes, which will be employed in the numerical experiments.\end{remark} \begin{remark} Since we seek a convex solution \( u \) to the Monge-Ampère problem, it is crucial to ensure that the recovered Hessian remains symmetric positive definite.
 Numerical experiments indicate that this property is naturally preserved on non adapted unstructured meshes (see \Cref{fig:mesh} in \Cref{sec:num}).
 However, issues may arise on adaptively refined unstructured meshes, where the irregularity in local vertex distributions can lead to non-convexity of the locally reconstructed quadratic polynomial.
-To address this, we incorporate a regularization term and seek $(D^2_hu_h^{n+1})_{ij}\in V_h(\Omega)$ such that
+To address this, we incorporate a regularization term \cite{caboussat} and seek $(D^2_hu_h^{n+1})_{ij}\in V_h(\Omega)$ such that

 for any $v_h\in V_h(\Omega)$, $1\leq i,j\leq 2$. \end{remark}